royratcliffe/ActiveResourceKit/README.md

 # Active Resource Kit

+## Goals

+Memory is a major issue on devices running iOS.
+Such phones and tablets only have either 128, 256 or 512MB of RAM.

 ## Connections

 Cocoa's Foundation framework supports three distinct URL connections.
 Active Resource Kit models them using four object classes: one abstract with three corresponding concrete implementation classes.

 ![Class Diagram: Connections](Documents/Class_Diagram__Connections.png)

+## Lazy Getting

+Rails makes extensive use of the lazy getter paradigm: attributes remain undefined until you access them for the first time.
+This is a useful model.
+It postpones instantiation of dependencies, such as format and connection, until actually needed.
+Hence clients can easily override before use to customise behaviour.

+The cross-platform requirement clashes with lazily-getting for this project however.

 ## Testing